Inderpreet02/Svelte-counter/README.md

 # A simple svelte app

+## Used- Svelte and pico css for default styling

 This a project I made to learn about props and state management in svelte and its very fun